-- (4) When calculating final module grades and the overall examination grade, only the first decimal after the point is taken into account, without rounding.
-The overall Master's grade is assessed in accordance with § 18, paragraphs 2 and 3.

-- (5) In addition to the German-system grades, students who have passed the examinations will also be awarded a letter grade according to the following scale:
+- (5) When calculating final module grades and the overall examination grade, only the first decimal after the point is taken into account, without rounding.
+The overall grade for the Master's examination is calculated in accordance with § 19, paragraph 2. - (6) In addition to the final grade calculated according to the German system,

 - A the top 10%

-B the following 25%
+- B the following 25%

-C the following 30%
+- C the following 30%

 - D the following 25%

 - E the following 10%